igor-vovk/cats-effect-simple-di/README.md

 # cedi [tsedi] – Cats-Effect Dependency Injection library

 A tiny library that makes dependency injection with [cats-effect](https://github.com/typelevel/cats-effect) simple.
-This is a follow-up of
-the [article](https://medium.com/@ivovk/dependency-injection-with-cats-effect-resource-monad-ad7cd47b977) I wrote about the topic.
+This is a follow-up of an [article](https://medium.com/@ivovk/dependency-injection-with-cats-effect-resource-monad-ad7cd47b977) I wrote about the topic.

 The traditional approach to dependency injection with cats-effect is to build a single for-comprehension that wires all dependencies together.
 This approach is not very scalable and can become quite messy as the number of dependencies